mjj209/cf-for-k8s/docs/deploy.md

 ### Requirements for pushing source-code based apps to Cloud Foundry foundation

-To be able to push source-code based apps to your CF for K8s installation, you will need to add OCI compliant registry (e.g. dockerhub.com) to the configuration.
+To be able to push source-code based apps to your cf-for-K8s installation, you will need to add OCI compliant registry (e.g. dockerhub.com) to the configuration.

-> Under the hood, CF for K8s uses Cloud Native buildpacks to detect and build the app source code into an oci compliant image and pushes the app image to the registry.
+> Under the hood, cf-for-k8s uses Cloud Native buildpacks to detect and build the app source code into an oci compliant image and pushes the app image to the registry.
 Thought cf-for-k8s has been tested with Google Container Registry and Dockerhub.com, it should work for any external OCI compliant registry.

 Currently, we have tested the following two container registries: